TT-txt/MarthonSimCpp/readme.md

 Those parameters are changing the runner speed: <br/>
 * His shoes's weight,
 * The slope of the step he is in,
-* The wind speed and wind direction
+* The wind speed and wind direction (of any kind),
 * The number of weeks of training,
 * His hydratation
 Note that the hydratation is the only thing that can make a runner give up in the race, the calculation of this are made following what my teacher asked me to do, you can see those under [libs/coureur.cpp](libs/coureur.cpp)

 ### Export of the results
-Because we want to be able to check how went the race, we can export result if the const set on line 9 in [src/main.cpp](src/main.cpp) is set to true, results will be exported under [userFiles/resultats](userFiles/resultats)
+Because we want to be able to check how went the race, we can export result if the const set on line 9 in [src/main.cpp](src/main.cpp) is set to true, results will be exported under [userFiles/resultats.txt](userFiles/resultats.txt)

 ### Side notes
 It is possible that using the random generation, some races cannot be finished, I don't know if i will ever be able to fix that.</br>
-This project require SFML and C++ std 17.
+This project require SFML and C++ std 17.<br/>
+Wehenver a runner is passing a checkpoint, the rectangle representing where he is in the race is changing color. <br/>
+In order to accelerate time, you can modify the / 3600 under [src/main.cpp](src/main.cpp) on line 150 and 152, putting a smaller number will make time passt faster. <br/>